EasyAR support for Unity XR framework

 Unity XR support

-EasyAR supports the following Unity XR component packages:
+EasyAR supports the following Unity XR packages:

 | Display name | Package name | Minimum supported version | Required | Purpose |